LOCAL ELECTIONS

 Recommended candidate listed belowDavid Stevens (N/A)

 David Stevens is the mason county superior court judge.
-The Washington State Republican Party has Recommended him for the Washington State Supreme court.
+The Washington State Republican Party and San Juan County Republican Part have Recommended him for the Washington State Supreme court.
 He Follows the US Constitution and the Washington State Constitution and explains issues in plain english.

 Washington State Supreme Court Justice Position 4